How do I apply for a unit?

 Incoming post is sorted by the Centre staff and placed into your lockable post-box.
 No responsibility will be accepted by The Springboard Centre for any items that are delivered and subsequently go missing or are damaged in any way.

 There are on-site catering facilities for hot and cold meals and snacks; also twenty-four hour drinks and snacks vending machines.

 All internal, common areas, the meeting room and toilets are cleaned regularly.
 The cleaning of your unit will be your responsibility.

 All company names are prominently displayed in reception.

 Notice boards in reception are for general and business information and advertisements.
 Please liaise with the reception if you wish to place advertisement on the board.

 We have a meeting room available for Licensees use.
 The room has a seating capacity of 50 and can be used for interviews, displays and other functions.
 It is carpeted and heated.
-The following equipment is available for use: multimedia projector, flip chart, overhead projector, television and video.
+The following equipment is available for use: multimedia projector, flip chart, overhead projector.
 For evening meetings we also have a smaller room available.